Liberation Day (Rwanda): Background history

 The Rwandan Civil War was a conflict between the Rwandan Armed Forces, representing the government of Rwanda, and the rebel Rwandan Patriotic Front (RPF).
 The war, which lasted from 1990 to 1994, arose from the long-running dispute between the Hutu and Tutsi groups within the Rwandan population.
 The war began on 1 October 1990 when the RPF invaded north-eastern Rwanda, advancing 60 km into the country.
 After the signing of the Arusha Accords in August 1993, an uneasy peace followed, during which its terms were implemented gradually, with peace-keeping United Nations Assistance Mission for Rwanda being sent to the country to implement it.
-This was sidetracked following the assassination of President Habyarimana on 6 April 1994, after which over 1,000,000 Tutsi were killed in the Genocide against the Tutsi, escalating the war.
+This was sidetracked following the assassination of President Habyarimana on 6 April 1994, after which 500,000 to 700,000 Tutsi were killed in the Genocide against the Tutsi, escalating the war.
 After months of war, the RPF, under Paul Kagame at this time, spent the latter half of June fighting to liberate the capital.
 The RPF finally defeated the Rwandan Army and liberated Kigali on 4 July.
 The RPF declared victory, with Paul Kagame being named as the new leader.
 4 July was immediately designated by the new government as Liberation Day.